 Oregon State University

-Dr. Lesser is a Professor and Departmental Chair for Statistics at Oregon State University and Director of the Survey Research Center.
-She teaches sampling and other statistical methods courses.
-She received her doctorate in Biostatistics in 1992 from the University of North Carolina Chapel Hill.
+Dr. Virginia Lesser is a Professor and Departmental Chair for Statistics at Oregon State University (OSU) where she has been on the faculty since 1992.
+She is also Director of the OSU Survey Research Center, a position she has held since 1993.
+She holds a bachelor’s degree in Biology from Lebanon Valley College a Master’s degree in Statistics from North Carolina State University, and a Doctorate in Biostatistics from the University of North Carolina Chapel Hill.

 Mr. Henry Linsert